-(VIII) performance trend analysis;
+(I) oil consumption trend monitoring;

-- (IX) engine and auxiliary power unit removal reports; - (X) airworthiness directives, manufacturer's information and publications, e.g., service bulletins, service letters, all operator wires, etc;. - (XI) engine or auxiliary power unit and component workshop strip and condition reports;
+- (II) pilots reports; - (III) aircraft maintenance access terminal/on-board maintenance system readouts; - (IV) boroscope inspection findings; - (V) magnetic chip detector findings; - (VI) in flight shut down, abandoned take-off, unscheduled removal rates and causes; - (VII) delay and cancellation rates and causes; - (VIII) performance trend analysis; - (IX) engine and auxiliary power unit removal reports; - (X) airworthiness directives, manufacturer's information and publications, e.g., service bulletins, service letters, all operator wires, etc.; - (XI) engine or auxiliary power unit and component workshop strip and condition reports;

-(XII) vibration monitoring;(XIII) sampling programme findings;
+- (XII) vibration monitoring;

-(XIV) reliability programme (statistical displays);
+- (XIII) sampling programme findings;

-(G) the final list of data to be collected, analysed and interpreted should be related to the objectives of the Programme and experience of operating the particular engine or Auxiliary Power unit type.
+- (XIV) reliability programme (statistical displays);

-(H) Sampling programme
+- G. the final list of data to be collected, analysed and interpreted should be related to the objectives of the Programme and experience of operating the particular engine or Auxiliary Power unit type.

-define The Programme should а which threshold life at а sample engine/module or Auxiliary Power Unit should be scheduled for removal if sufficient data regarding engine or module or Auxiliary Power Unit internal conditions has not been generated by previous scheduled or unscheduled removals.
-Subsequent requirements should be based upon a review of all applicable evidence, e.g., defect workshop investigations, investigations, health monitoring data and evidence from other operators.
+- H. Sampling programme

-Technical recording of life limited components
+The Programme should define a threshold life at which a sample engine/module or Auxiliary Power Unit should be scheduled for removal if sufficient data regarding engine or module or Auxiliary Power Unit internal conditions has not been generated by previous scheduled or unscheduled removals.
+Subsequent requirements should be based upon a review of all applicable evidence, e.g., defect investigations, workshop investigations, health monitoring data and evidence from other operators.

-The programme should give details of the method used and organisational responsibilities for recording flying hours, engine or auxiliary power unit cycles, training ,touch and go'landings etc. which are needed to show compliance with the mandatory life limitations of the engine or Auxiliary Power Unit and for controlling 'hard' and 'soft' time intervals;
+I. Technical recording of life limited components The programme should give details of the method used and organisational responsibilities for recording flying hours, engine or auxiliary power unit cycles, training ,touch and go'landings etc. which are needed to show compliance with the mandatory life limitations of the engine or Auxiliary Power Unit and for controlling 'hard' and 'soft' time intervals;

-(J) Refurbish and rework specifications
+J. Refurbish and rework specifications

 Every engine, module and Auxiliary Power Unit whose restoration task is not defined as either a HSI or Overhaul in accordance with an appropriate Overhaul Manual (Engine Manual) should have a rework or refurbish specification established in accordance with the procedures defined in the Programme.
-The Specification should define the minimum modification standard and the degree of strip inspection and rework necessary to release an engine, module or Auxiliary Power Unit for specified periods of content of service usage.
-The the Specification should be based upon the appropriate Constructor's Maintenance Planning Guides, threshold and opportunity samples, the inspection requirements of the engine manuals and the review and analysis of the data collected by the programme.
+The Specification should define the minimum modification standard and the degree of strip inspection and rework necessary to release an engine, module or Auxiliary Power Unit for specified periods of service usage.
+The content of the Specification should be based upon the appropriate Constructor's Maintenance Planning Guides. threshold and opportunity samples, the inspection requirements of the engine manuals and the review and analysis of the data collected by the programme.

-(K) Repair and overhaul organisations
+K. Repair and overhaul organisations The Programme should define the nominated Approved Maintenance Organisation or engine and Auxiliary Power Unit repair and overhaul

-The Programme should define the Approved nominated Maintenance Organisation or engine and Auxiliary Power Unit repair and overhaul Organisations which are to be used, together with any contractual instructions to which the Organisations will be required to work.
-In the case of a Programme under Civil Aviation Air Operator Certification and Administration Regulations, this information should be contained in the Maintenance Control manual or Organisation Procedures Maintenance Manual, as appropriate.
+Organisations which are to be used, together with anv contractual which instructions to the Organisations will be required to work.
+In the case of a Programme under Civil Aviation Air Operator Administration Certification and Regulations, this information should be contained in the Maintenance Control manual or Maintenance Organisation Procedures Manual, as appropriate.

-(L) Corrective actions
+L. Corrective actions